 This type of tenancy agreement does not need a notice in writing.
 A landlord can then change the locks on their rooms even if the tenant still has belongings inside the home.

-Did your tenant start their tenancy before 27 February 1997?
+Did your tenant start the tenancy before the 27th of February 1997?
 If so they may have an assured or regulated tenancy agreement.

 In this case you must follow different rules for evicting tenants with this type of tenancy.
 It also means they will have increased legal protection from eviction.